niquue/Predicting-Sale-Price-of-Bulldozers-using-Machine-Learning/README.md

 ## 4. Features

-Kaggle provides a data dictioniary detailing all of the features of the dataset.
+Kaggle provides a data dictionary detailing all of the features of the dataset.